The PGH Programme in Brief

 |Internship 10 ECTS

-- Internship or work placement abroad or in Finland (10 ECTS)
+- An internship abroad or in Finland (10 ECTS)

 |Master Thesis Studies 30 ECTS